-GOLDINGTON CADEMY YEAR NINE CURRICULUM SUMMARY - SUMMER TERM 2024 ENGLISH During the first half of this term, students will begin to explore non-fictional heroes and fictional villains.
+GOLDINGTON YEAR NINE CURRICULUM SUMMARY - SUMMER TERM 2025 ENGLISH During the first half of this term, students will begin to explore non-fictional heroes and fictional villains.
 During this unit they will continue to build inference and comparison skills as well as work on viewpoint writing in the spoken form.
 Students will also practise analysing writer's methods and creative writing, working to create their own villainous characters.
-In the final half term, students will explore some wonderful extracts from 19 th Century fiction in preparation for the texts that they will meet in Years 10 and 11.
-MATHEMATICS Students will complete the following units of work: • Deduction • Probability • Rates • Algebraic representation • Similarity and congruence Greater detail about the content of the unit, keywords and individual objectives can be found on the maths curriculum page of the school website in the Knowledge Organisers section.
+In the final half term, students will explore some wonderful extracts from 19 th Century fiction in preparation for the texts that they will study in Years Ten and Eleven.
+MATHEMATICS Students will complete the following units of work: Deduction Probability Rates Algebraic representation Similarity and congruence Greater detail about the content of the unit, keywords and individual objectives can be found on the maths curriculum page of the school website in the Knowledge Organisers section.
 Students will also complete a larger end of year assessment, with homework time to complete practice papers and revise.
-SCIENCE Students will study 3 different science topics: • Light and the electromagnetic spectrum (physics) • Health and Disease (biology) • Bonding and structure (chemistry) In addition to the above, students will carry out a selection of core practical activities which will be recorded in their lab books.
+SCIENCE Students will study 3 different science topics: Light and the electromagnetic spectrum (physics) Health and Disease (biology) Bonding and structure (chemistry) In addition to the above, students will carry out a selection of core practical activities which will be recorded in their lab books.
 These practicals will develop key scientific skills including scientific thinking, experimental skills and analysis/evaluation techniques. https://qualifications.pearson.com/en/qualifications/edexcel-gcses/sciences2016.html Students will also complete an end of year assessment.
 ART Students work on the 'Portraiture' project in the Summer Term.
 They will be introduced to a range of portraiture artists in order to gain a wider understanding of the theme.
 They will then work towards completing a final tonal portrait.
 We encourage students to bring in their own printed images to work from, perhaps of a family member or a celebrity.
 Students will spend the last few weeks of the year producing larger scale studies of natural forms.
-COMPUTING The computer science option covers a wide variety of theoretical and practical topics.
-Areas covered include 'computational thinking', 'algorithms in mathematics', 'pseudo-code', 'Boolean and logic gates', 'object orientated programming', 'binary and hexadecimal', 'storage' and 'compression', 'validation and verification', 'trees and Huffman coding', 'hardware', 'software', 'networking' as well as 'social engineering', 'cyber security', 'ethics', 'the law' and the 'environment'.
-There is a vast array of computing knowledge required, but this year will form a good basis for the in-depth learning in these areas required in Year Ten.
+COMPUTING Students will learn in depth about the main python constructs including how they work on their own as well as part of a more complex program.
+We will cover variable handling, IF statements, FOR loops, WHILE loops and nested statements.
+Following this, students will move on to independently design, implement and test their own python programs by undertaking a programming project.
 DESIGN & TECHNOLOGY A greater emphasis will be placed on independent learning skills both with regards to lesson time and home learning tasks.
 Students who have already completed one term will move onto looking at timbers and complete a Focused Practical Task with the option to be more creative during the manufacturing development of the task to make a fully functional product.